edubart/nelua-lang/docs/pages/overview.md

 end
 ```

-Like in Lua, numeric for loops always evaluate it's begin, end and step expressions **only once**.
+Like in Lua, numeric for loops always evaluate the begin, end, and step expressions **just once**.
 The iterate
 variable type is automatically deduced using the begin and end expressions only.
 {:.alert.alert-info}

 #### Exclusive For
-An exclusive for is available to do exclusive for loops, they work using
+The exclusive for is available to create exclusive for loops.
+They work using
 comparison operators `~=` `<=` `>=` `<` `>`:

 ```nelua